The Main Hot Tub Start-up Chemicals and How to Use Them

 Types of Hot Tub Start-up Chemicals

 No matter what type of hot tub you own, the proper chemical balance is essential for maintaining spa water clean and safe.
 Start-up spa chemicals come in various options.
-Use them when filling the spa for the first time or after draining and refilling the water.
+Add hot tub chemicals in a freshly filled hot tub for the first time or after draining and refilling the water.

 This table illustrates the most common chemicals used for hot tubs: